KaputterKerl/Filename-Manager/README.md

 # File Name Manager (Python)

 A small cross-platform file renaming tool ported from my C# project to Python.
+I wrote this to learn more about Python.
+In my Tests all functions worked very well.

 Batch-rename files inside a local `Files/` directory using single or chained operations.